Circe (character): Amazon betrayal

-After the Amazons of Bana-Mighdall lost their Egyptian city at the hands of Diana's gods and turned to Circe for revenge, Circe remained true to her word and granted the Bana-Mighdallian Amazons immortality and teleported them to Themyscira in order for them to take over the island for themselves.
+After the Amazons of Bana-Mighdall lost their Egyptian city at the hands of Diana's gods and turned to Circe for revenge, Circe remained true to her word and granted the Bana-Mighdallian Amazons immortality and teleported them to Themyscira for them to take over the island for themselves.
 Unfortunately for them though, after this was done, Circe eventually showed her hatred for all Amazons by betraying the alliance she had with the desert Amazons and cast the island and all its inhabitants into a dimension of demons.
 Thus, both tribes of Amazons spent several years battling demons for their own survival.
 When Diana discovered what the witch had done, she forced Circe to return the island back to its original location after losing a bet with the Amazon.

 This is not the only time Circe has lost a bet to Wonder Woman and was forced to cancel a spell made against her.
 Later, Circe caused Queen Hippolyta to forget who she was and instead embrace the false life of a domestic housewife.
 Circe told Diana that if she could get Hippolyta to drink the antidote, she would call off her attack.
 Diana was successful and Circe showed herself honorable once more by reversing all magical effects as promised.